lukyrasocha/github-recommendation-system/project_info/reading_notes.md

 ## Ideas/Notes to the readings

-### Comunnity Discovery 1

 ### Basics

 #### Chapter 2

 - Talks about probability theory to make inferences about uncertain events

 - Mentions frequenist approach and bayesian approach

 - Markov processes which are sotchastic processes (changes over time)